 Another option is sclerotherapy, "in which small or medium-sized veins are injected with a substance that causes them to scar, close, and fade," says Haythe.

-Click here for seven more facts about varicose veins you need to know.
+Click here for six essential oils for varicose veins you need to know.